Portrait of Martin Millon

 About me

-I am an observational cosmologist using gravitational lensing to answer fundamental questions about the Universe.
-I am currently a postdoctoral fellow of the Swiss National Science Foundation (SNSF) at Stanford University.
-Previously, I received my Ph.D. from the École Polytechnique Fédérale de Lausanne (EPFL).
+I am an observational cosmologist using gravitational lensing to address fundamental questions about the Universe.
+I am currently an Ambizione fellow of the Swiss National Science Foundation (SNSF) at the University of Geneva.
+Previously, I was a postdoctoral researcher at Stanford University and ETH Zürich, and I received my Ph.D. from the École Polytechnique Fédérale de Lausanne (EPFL).
 My research interest mainly focuses on cosmology with strong lensing and image processing.
 I am also interested in studying the physics of accretion disks with gravitational microlensing.

-Besides research, I love spending my weekends exploring the mountains of the French Jura, or more recently, the Californian Sierra Nevada, for climbing, hiking, or skiing.
+Besides research, I love spending my weekends exploring the mountains of the French Jura or the Swiss Alps, for climbing, hiking, or skiing.

 CV